-Application Component Application Component A An application component represents an encapsulation of application functionality aligned to implementation structure, which is modular and replaceable.
-Application Collaboration An application collaboration represents an aggregate of two or more application internal active structure elements that work together to perform collective application behavior.
-Application Interface An application interface represents a point of access where application services are made available to a user, another application component, or a node.
-Application Function An application function represents automated behavior that can be performed by an application component.
-Application Interaction An application interaction represents a unit of collective application behavior performed by (a collaboration of) two or more application components.
+Application Function A Function A Application Interaction Application Interaction A An application interaction represents a unit of collective application behavior performed by (a collaboration of) two or more application components.
 Application Process An application process represents a sequence of application behaviors that achieves a specific result.
 Application Event An application event represents an application state change.
 Application Service Application Service A Application Service A An application service represents an explicitly defined exposed application behavior.
-Data Object Data Object A A data object represents data structured for automated processing.
+Data Object A data object represents data structured for automated processing.